October 7th Commemorations

 Monday, October 7, 7:30 am and 6 pm

-Our Daily Minyan will include solemn memorial.
+Our Daily Minyan will include a solemn memorial.

 https://holyblossom.org/worship/